In Loving Memory

 As fall begins, please join us for this opportunity to refresh our timeless practice.
 All the relevant info and sign-up sheets will be posted in early October.
 If you have questions (or would like to access the online library), e-mail Raul or Laurie (firstname.lastname@example.org, email@example.com), or catch us at BZC.

-The Aspects of Practice opening sesshin, led by Laurie Senauke, will take place on Saturday, October 18.
-We encourage both long-term and new sangha members to participate.
-Please sign up on the patio bulletin board by Wednesday morning, October 15, after zazen.
+Ryushin Andrea Thach will lead a one-day sesshin on Saturday, March 15, from 5:00 am – 9:00 pm to close our Aspects of Practice Period.
+We encourage old and new sangha members to participate.
+Please sign up on the patio bulletin board by Wednesday morning, November 12 after zazen.
 If this is your first sesshin at BZC, we recommend that you first participate in a full Saturday program and also speak with the sesshin director.
 The fee is $35 and should be paid in advance (a discounted fee is possible; please speak to the director).
-Put checks marked “October 18 sesshin” in the courtyard laundry room door mail slot or mail to the BZC office manager at 1931 Russell St., Berkeley 94703.
-You can also use the bill pay option on your banks’ website with the notation “October Sesshin fee.”
+Put checks marked “November 15 sesshin” in the mail slot in the courtyard laundry room door or mail to the BZC office manager at 1931 Russell St., Berkeley 94703.
+You can also use the bill pay option on your banks’ website and make the notation “October sesshin fee.”

 Sunday, November 19, 8:00 am – 12:00 noon

 Half-day sittings include five periods of zazen, kinhin (walking meditation) and an informal tea.
 Sojun Roshi asks participants to commit to the entire four-hour schedule.
 A $10 donation is requested.
-If you have questions or if you cannot sign up on the bulletin board, contact the August half-day director Greg Denny at email@example.com or (510) 559-8831.
+If you have questions or if you cannot sign up on the bulletin board, contact the November half-day director Peter Overton at firstname.lastname@example.org or (510) 848-5239.

 Everything is Broken